peacalm/cpp-luaw/README.md

 Actually, except for registering real static members of a class, these API can also register C++ global variables/functions or local variables (should better be static) to be static members in Lua.
-They'll behave identically to real static members.
+They'll behave equivalently to real static members.

 Example of that by providing class type: